OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 One problem with RAG is the need to implement an LLM integration for every data source.
 Instead, developers can create an MCP server for **any** MCP client application to consume.

 We've already seen an explosion of MCP servers in the past couple of months, with several infrastructure companies also making it possible to host remote MCP servers.
 While the standard is nascent, it's simple to implement with little barrier-to-entry.
-The main concerns have been security, which has seen several proposals [^8].
+The main concern has been security, which has seen several proposals [^8].

 An MCP server for a news agency/website is a simple way to connect LLMs to the proprietary information.
 The server can provide (and describe) tools for the LLMs to get context in specific ways. i.e. instead of implementing RAG and adding context to the LLM prompt, you provide a server that tells the LLM how to do different things.